Air quality has a big effect on human health, the natural and man made environment and the climate.

 What is our role?

-All councils have to assess the present and future air quality of their area in relation to the requirements of the National Air Quality Strategy - and identify the main sources of the pollutants affecting air quality.
+All councils have to assess the present and future air quality of their area in relation to the requirements of the Environment act 1995 - and identify the main sources of the pollutants affecting air quality.

 The Review and Assesment reports are avilable on the Local Air Quality Review and Assessment webpage